Marciagzq/Bounty-Hunter/README.md

 **Overview Assignment**

 Bounty Hunter is a web application that contains a game as a main user interaction behavior.
 It requires an user registration and log.
 The information is safety placed on a remote database built with add-ons on Heroku.

-**Requirements**
-* The app must meet the following specs:
-    * Must use ReactJS
-    * Must use a Node and Express Web Server
-    * Must be backed by a MySQL or MongoDB Database with a Sequelize or Mongoose ORM
-    * Must have both GET and POST routes for retrieving and adding new data
-    * Must be deployed using Heroku
-    * Must utilize at least two libraries, packages, or technologies that we haven’t discussed
-    * Must allow for or involve the authentication of users in some way
-    * Must have a polished frontend/UI
-    * Must have folder structure that meets MVC Paradigm
-    * Must meet good quality coding standards
-    * Must not expose sensitive API key information on the server

 - - - -